 Step One: Start with the “Why?”

 “Data is like garbage.
 You’d better know what you are going to do with it before you collect it.” ~ Mark Twain

-According to Jenna, “We felt like the city wasn’t hearing us.
-It’s important to us that they see the magnitude of the problem.
-We need money and we will use the audit to apply for grant funding and use it as a lever with the city and the county to have more resources applied to our area.”
+According to Jenna, “We felt like some of our colleagues at City Hall didn’t understand the magnitude of the problem.
+We need more funding to address our challenges and we will use the audit to apply for grant funding and use it to help the city and the county understand that we need more resources applied to our area.”